OWASP/www-project-developer-guide/draft/08-verification/02-tools/05-secure-headers.md

 The OWASP Secure Headers Project ([OSHP][oshp]) provides information on HTTP response headers to increase the security of a web application.

-The OSHP documentation project is an OWASP Lab Project and intends to raise awareness and use of secure headers.
+The OSHP documentation project is an OWASP Lab Project and raises awareness  of secure headers and their use.

 #### What is OSHP?